irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

     1: 10
     ```

-* Put a space after a coma:
+* Put a space after a coma.

     ```r
     # Good